Leward/leward-blog/_posts/2020-12-12-EN-json-editor-with-richtextfx-part-2.md

 }
 ```

-This won't do much, but gives some foundation to build on.
+This won't do much, but gives us some foundation to build on.

 ### JSON Syntax Highlighting using Jackson